tryscer/flock/Book/Flock-Music.md

 ​	"What are they called again?
 Steaming Dinner?"
 ​	Alice has stopped dancing; she's standing and watching Heath play, mesmerized.
 I hug her and she says, "I was so stupid!
 I get it now!"
 ​	I say, "Get what?"
-- [ ] need a moment where mama's control is lost and the crowd makes its own decisions.

-- control is clearly lost
-- the crowd becomes something else
 *(TWANGGGGGGG!)*

 *(Damn it.
 Hey, do any of you people know how to change an electrical bass string?)*
 ​
 "Never mind.
 I bet *you* can change a string," Alice says.
 ​	"Of course I can change a string," I say.
 I rush forward, holding my hand up.
 The song goes on; Heath's left hand is working frantically now.
 Jo's guitar remains in the background, respectful of Heath's piano.
 As I rush through the crowd I can  smell the electricity in the air.
-Almost all of the car owners have turned on their headlights; almost every standing space is full of people.
+Almost all of the car owners have turned on their headlights; almost every standing space is full of people dancing in those lights.

 *(s'alright, Eddie, you can stay where you are.
 I can see Tommmy here coming to the stage... greeeeeaaaaat Balls of Fire!)*